Zany80/fips-scas/README.md

 ## Fips version

 This is a fipsified version for use as a library.
-Please, PLEASE DO NOT try to use this as a PROGRAM!
-If you need a z80 assembler/linker, please use [the standard scas build](https://github.com/knightos/scas)!
+Can be included in fips projects, but can also be used to build a binary with `./fips build`.

 ## Status